 Artist Statement

-Hannah Luxton's paintings are inspired by the late 18th Century Romantic notion that a divine power resides within raw nature.
-Animistic currents run through the works, hinting towards a higher spiritual dimension.
-Animism intimates the attribution of a living soul to inanimate objects and natural phenomena, and belief in a supernatural power that organizes and animates the material universe.
-Luxton finds her subjects in her observations of the natural sublime in the wilderness - from oceans and waterfalls, to mountains and craters, to the moon and stars - condensing and abstracting each referent into an archetypal version of itself.
+Hannah Luxton's paintings are inspired by philosophies such as Romanticism and animism, which intimates a living soul in natural phenomena.
+As such, she explores ways to depict a spiritual power at the heart of the material universe; nature imbued with a divine power.
+With pared down mark making to communicate the essence of the building blocks of the natural world, Luxton hints at a spiritual dimension beyond appearance.
+She finds her subjects in her observations of the sublime in landscape – from oceans and waterfalls, to mountains and craters, to the moon and stars – condensing and abstracting each referent into an archetypal version of itself.

-With an instinctive empathy for Eastern philosophies of the Void, Luxton embraces this space as freedom beyond the confines of the material world.
-She uses bare linen to give substance and significance to supreme 'nothingness', dissolving the boundary frequently drawn between 'the natural world' that surrounds us on Earth and the 'natural' sphere of the cosmos.
+With large areas of linen bare and unpainted, Luxton proposes a metaphor for the infinity of the universe, giving form to supreme 'nothingness', dissolving the boundary frequently drawn between 'the natural world' that surrounds us on Earth and the 'natural' sphere of the cosmos.

 Hannah Luxton studied her Masters the Slade School of Fine Art, UCL (2010-12) and her BA at Kingston University (2007-09).
 In 2022 she was elected into the prestigious art collective, The London Group (est. 1913).
 She is Director and curator of the window gallery, Glass Cloud Gallery, London.